Jarvie8176/casbin-example/docs/guide.md

 ## Authorization Policy

-- A patient can view all of own attributes.
+- A patient can view all of own properties.
 - A doctor can view `info` AND `medicalRecords` of patients who's `medicalRecord` is assigned to that doctor.
 - An accountant can view `info` AND `billing info` of patients who's `billing info` is assigned to that doctor.
-- An admin can do anything.
+- An admin can do everything.

 # Implementation